Cost-Per-Hire: The Hidden Metric Impacting Costs

 • Track the right metrics: Pair CPH with time-to-fill, quality-of-hire, and retention to ensure savings don’t compromise performance.

-To get a reliable and comparable CPH across portfolio companies, follow this structured process:
+To get a reliable and comparable CPH across your organization, follow this structured process:

 1. Define your measurement period